Automation: Health and environment

 The costs of automation to the environment are different depending on the technology, product or engine automated.
 There are automated engines that consume more energy resources from the Earth in comparison with previous engines and vice versa.
 Hazardous operations, such as oil refining, the manufacturing of industrial chemicals, and all forms of metal working, were always early contenders for automation.

 The automation of vehicles could prove to have a substantial impact on the environment, although the nature of this impact could be beneficial or harmful depending on several factors.
 Because automated vehicles are much less likely to get into accidents compared to human-driven vehicles, some precautions built into current models (such as anti-lock brakes or laminated glass) would not be required for self-driving versions.
-Removing these safety features would also significantly reduce the weight of the vehicle, thus increasing fuel economy and reducing emissions per mile.
-Self-driving vehicles are also more precise concerning acceleration and breaking, and this could contribute to reduced emissions.
-Self-driving cars could also potentially utilize fuel-efficient features such as route mapping that can calculate and take the most efficient routes.
-Despite this potential to reduce emissions, some researchers theorize that an increase in the production of self-driving cars could lead to a boom of vehicle ownership and use.
-This boom could potentially negate any environmental benefits of self-driving cars if a large enough number of people begin driving personal vehicles more frequently.
+Removal of these safety features reduces the weight of the vehicle, and coupled with more precise acceleration and braking, as well as fuel-efficient route mapping, can increase fuel economy and reduce emissions.
+Despite this, some researchers theorize that an increase in the production of self-driving cars could lead to a boom in vehicle ownership and usage, which could potentially negate any environmental benefits of self-driving cars if they are used more frequently.

-Automation of homes and home appliances is also thought to impact the environment, but the benefits of these features are also questioned.
+Automation of homes and home appliances is also thought to impact the environment.
 A study of energy consumption of automated homes in Finland showed that smart homes could reduce energy consumption by monitoring levels of consumption in different areas of the home and adjusting consumption to reduce energy leaks (e.g. automatically reducing consumption during the nighttime when activity is low).
 This study, along with others, indicated that the smart home's ability to monitor and adjust consumption levels would reduce unnecessary energy usage.
-However, new research suggests that smart homes might not be as efficient as non-automated homes.
-A more recent study has indicated that, while monitoring and adjusting consumption levels do decrease unnecessary energy use, this process requires monitoring systems that also consume a significant amount of energy.
-This study suggested that the energy required to run these systems is so much so that it negates any benefits of the systems themselves, resulting in little to no ecological benefit.
+However, some research suggests that smart homes might not be as efficient as non-automated homes.
+A more recent study has indicated that, while monitoring and adjusting consumption levels do decrease unnecessary energy use, this process requires monitoring systems that also consume an amount of energy.
+The energy required to run these systems sometimes negates their benefits, resulting in little to no ecological benefit.